 Following the Sandy Hook shooting in Connecticut, Virginia schools mandated that all K-12 public schools use a threat assessment approach.
-A statewide assessment (Cornell et al., 2018b) found that, across 1,865 threat cases from 785 schools, 97.7% of threats were not attempted and less than 1% were carried out, with no serious injuries.
+A statewide assessment (Cornell et al., 2018) found that, across 1,865 threat cases from 785 schools, 97.7% of threats were not attempted and less than 1% were carried out, with no serious injuries.
 Also, 84% of the students who made the threats continued in their original school.
-Notably, the assessment found no statistically significant differences in suspension rates for white and minority students (Cornell et al., 2018b).